-- Indigenous women endure the burdens of colonization and recognize the injustices that are harming the earth and its people.
-Indigenous women have taken charge to protect the land, and their relationship with it, which places them at the forefront of environmental activism as they lead environmental movements against harmful actions of governments and businesses.
-Women need to be centered in conversations about environmental protection, climate change, and land stewardship so that the rights and livelihoods of Indigenous people are advanced over the capital gains of governments and industries. - To end this violence, all stakeholders must ensure culturally-safe, trauma-informed, and nation-specific responses are meaningfully acted on and prioritized.
-Governments and resource industries must create space for Indigenous women, value their consent, and recognize that if they fail to do so, they are continuing to carry out colonial violence against Indigenous women and children.
+- Indigenous women, girls and gender diverse people endure the burdens of colonization and recognize the injustices that are harming the earth and its people.
+Indigenous women have taken charge to protect the land and their relationship with it.
+This places them at the forefront of environmental activism as they lead environmental movements against harmful actions of governments and businesses. - Women, girls and gender diverse people need to be centered in conversations about environmental protection, climate change and land stewardship so that the rights and livelihoods of Indigenous people advance over the capital gains of governments and industries. - To end this violence, all stakeholders must ensure that culturally-safe, trauma-informed and Nation-specific responses are meaningfully acted on and prioritized.
+Governments and resource industries must create space and value the consent of Indigenous women, girls and gender diverse people.
+They must recognize that if they fail to do so, they are continuing to carry out colonial violence against Indigenous women, girls, gender diverse people and children.